 The Maritime Museum, Prison at the End of the World

-Ushuaia has grown by the sea, under the watchful gaze of the prison.
-Both museums, the Maritime and the Prison, bear witness to the passing of time.
+Ushuaia has grown by the sea but also under the watchful gaze of the prison.
+Both the Maritime and the Prison Museums bear witness to the passing of time in this southern land.
+While one tells the great adventures of seafarers, the other narrates the lives of those condemned to seclusion.

 Facing the bay, within the Argentinian Navy venue, the building housing the Navy Museum was once the Recidivist Prison.
 Granted National Historical Monument by Congress in 1997, it bears witness to the origins of Ushuaia City.